 NSC 1051.
 Introduction to Naval Science.
 3 Credits.

-A detailed study of ship characteristics and types, including ship design and control, propulsion, hydrodynamic forces, stability, compartmentation, and electrical and auxiliary systems.
-Included are basic concepts of the theory and design of steam, gas turbine, and nuclear propulsion.
+Detailed study of ship characteristics, types, design, control, propulsion, hydrodynamics, stability, and electrical and auxiliary systems.
+Includes basic concepts of the theory and design of steam, gas turbine, and nuclear propulsion.

 Theory and employment of weapons systems, including the processes of detection, evaluation, threat analysis, weapon selection, delivery, guidance, and explosives.
 Fire control systems and major weapon types, including capabilities and limitations.
 Physical aspects of radar and underwater sound.
 Facets of command, control, and communications as means of weapons system integration.